ahinkel/AstronomyTeachingMaterials/StartHere/courseOutline.md

 - Template: [scaleModelExcelTemplate.xlsx](/Labs/ScaleModelExcelTutorial/scaleModelExcelTemplate.xlsx)

-### Unit 2:  Testing format....
-TBD
+### Unit 2:  Motions of the Earth and Moon
-- Reading:
+- Reading: Chapter 2 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

-### Unit 3:  Testing format....
-TBD
+### Unit 3:  Laws of Motion
-- Reading:
+- Reading: Chapter 3 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

-### Unit 4:  Testing format....
-TBD
+### Unit 4:  Light and Telescopes
-- Reading:
+- Reading: Chapter 4 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

-### Unit 5:  Testing format....
-TBD
+### Unit 5:  The Formation of the Stars and Planets
-- Reading:
+- Reading: Chapter 5 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

-### Unit 6:  Testing format....
-TBD
+### Unit 6:  Exoplanets
-- Reading:
+- Reading: Chapter 5 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

-### Unit 7:  Testing format....
-TBD
+### Unit 7:  Stars
-- Reading:
+- Reading: Chapter 10 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

+### Midterm Project:
+- Project Assignment: (Exoplanet characterization project, TBA)

+### Final Project Introduced:
+- Project Assignment: (light pollution interdisciplinary project, TBA)

-### Unit 8:  Testing format....
-TBD
+### Unit 8:  Our Solar System's Star: The Sun
-- Reading:
+- Reading: Chapter 11 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

-### Unit 9:  Testing format....
-TBD
+### Unit 9:  Evolution of Stars
-- Reading:
+- Reading: Skim Chapters 12-13 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

-### Unit 10:  Testing format....
-TBD
+### Unit 10:  Galaxies, The Milky Way, and Dark Matter
-- Reading:
+- Reading: Skim Chapters 14-15 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

-### Unit 11:  Testing format....
-TBD
+### Unit 11:  The Universe
-- Reading:
+- Reading: Chapter 16 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

-### Unit 12:  Testing format....
-TBD
+### Unit 12:  Life in the Universe
-- Reading:
+- Reading: Chapter 18 of *Understanding Our Universe*, Fourth Edition, by Stacy Palen and George Blumenthal
 - Written Homework:
 - Data Assignment:
 - Data:
 - Template:

-### Unit 13:  Testing format....
-TBD
-- Reading:
-- Written Homework:
-- Data Assignment:
-- Data:
-- Template:

-### Final Project:
+### Final Project Due
-- Project Assignment: